jayanthktumuluri/jayanthktumuluri.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I'm a fourth-year Physics student at Carnegie Mellon University.
-My research interests lie in astrophysics, specifically in the theoretical and computational study of cosmological simulations, as well as stellar and galactic dynamics.
+My research interests lie in astrophysics, specifically in the study of cosmological simulations, as well as stellar and galactic dynamics.
 I have conducted research under Professor [Rupert Croft](https://www.cmu.edu/physics/people/faculty/croft.html), and I am currently advised by Professor [Hy Trac](https://www.cmu.edu/physics/people/faculty/trac.html).

 I was born in San Jose, California, but mostly grew up in Alpharetta, Georgia.
 My parents are from India.